 This particular guideline is primarily targeted at timed processes – online testing, for example.
 The WCAG 2 rules for timed processes are fairly complicated, but they involve ensuring that users have the ability to extend the time allotted for situations where the time limit itself is an essential part of the process.

-Guideline 2.2 also applies to the expiration of authenticated sessions, which could apply to shopping cart checkout processes.
+Guideline 2.2 also applies to the expiration of authenticated sessions, which could apply to checkout processes.
 When an authenticated session expires, users should be allowed to continue the activity without loss of data after re-authenticating.

 Guideline 2.3: Seizures